yureek/S-HealthStack.github.io/pages/developer-guide/content-creation/publish-survey.md

 # Full-Stack Implementations

+## API Endpoints

+To schedule and publish a survey using the API endpoints:

+1. Refer to `PATCH /projects/{projectId}/tasks/{taskId}` in [Study API Endpoints](../../api-reference/study-api-endpoints.md) in the API reference.

 ## Web Portal

 We highly recommend you schedule and publish surveys through the Samsung Health Stack web portal.